alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The law enforcement agencies involved in the underlying case.

-Ala.
+6. Pay the Required Fees: The Ala.
 Code § 15-27-4 instructs petitioners to pay a $500 administrative filing fee while filing the petition.
 The fee does not cover regular docket and court fees and is not affected by the court's decision to grant or deny the petition.

-The fee is distributed as follows:
+The fees are distributed as follows:

-• State Judicial Administrative Fund - $75
+• State Judicial Administrative Fund: $75

-• Alabama Department of Forensic Sciences - $25
+• Alabama Department of Forensic Sciences: $25

-• District attorney's office - $50
+• District attorney's office: $50

-• Circuit court clerk's office - $50
+• Circuit court clerk's office: $50

-• Public Safety Fund - $50
+• Public Safety Fund: $50

-• County where the incident - $50
+• County where the incident occurred: $50

-• State General Fund - $100
+• State General Fund: $100

-• Education Trust Fund - $50
+• Education Trust Fund: $50

-• Fair Trial Tax Fund - $50
+• Fair Trial Tax Fund: $50

 The petitioner must pay for each petition if they request the expungement of multiple arrests and convictions that may have stemmed from those arrests.
 However, they are only required to pay once if they want to expunge an arrest record and charges tied to that arrest.

-The court can waive the fee if the petitioner submits an Affidavit of Substantial Hardship and Order alongside the petition and the court finds them indigent.
+The court can waive the fee if the petitioner submits an Affidavit of Substantial Hardship and Order alongside the petition, and the court finds them indigent.

 If the record contains a court judgment finding that the arrest lacked any foundation of probable cause, the court will waive court costs and docket fees.
 However, the individual must pay the administrative filing fee.